Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 # Data Product : Corruption, how it is affecting countries?
+Is there a solution to it?

 ##### Date: 2nd Nov 2017
 ##### Professor: Michael Schermann
 ##### Project type: Group